 We caught up with Steve earlier in the year to hear about the amazing wildlife he came across on his last visit and why the islands are so special to him.

-What were your first impressions of Scilly?
+What were your first impressions of the Isles of Scilly?

 “The very first time I visited, we rocked up on the ferry to Hugh Town in St. Mary’s and it’s like any nice, small town in Cornwall.
 But then you get into a boat to another island close by and you’re on a paradise beach – a beach you couldn’t believe would be possible in our neck of the woods – and have it completely to yourself with not a single footprint in the sand.